Island Living in the Turks and Caicos Islands

 In addition to groups such as Chamber of Commerce, Rotary, and Kiwanis there are less official clubs which you can join, such as the Bridge Club and the Garden Club on Provo.
 If your passion is three-no-trump or producing the largest papaya in the history of the Caribbean you’re sure to find your group easily.

 Pets and Vets

 When you move to these Islands your pets are welcome to accompany you.
-It is critical, though, to make sure you have all your pet’s paperwork in order before attempting to bring him or her onto the island.
-If you don’t have your documents in order the result may be that your pet is quarantined, deported or euthanized.
+It is critical, though, to make sure you have all your pet’s paperwork in order before attempting to bring them onto the island.
+If you do not have your documents in order the result may be that your pet is quarantined, deported or euthanized.
 For information you should contact TCI Environmental Health Department Veterinary and Animal Control Unit.
-As with most Caribbean islands, we have many homeless cats and dogs, referred to as “Potcakes”.
+As with most Caribbean islands, we have many homeless / wild cats and dogs, the native dogs being referred to as “Potcakes”.
 If you would like to adopt one of them - they come in a startling variety of sizes, colours and shapes - please contact one of our two veterinary services or the TCSPCA.

 If you would like to help the TCSPCA by making a donation or volunteer to be a courier or wish to adopt a puppy or kitten please visit the TCSPCA office or website and learn more about our animal welfare organization.